-Status and trends of phosphorus levels in the open waters of the Canadian Great Lakes, 1970 to 2010
+Status and trends of phosphorus levels in the offshore waters of the Canadian Great Lakes, 1972 to 2013

-The map presents the results of the comparison of average spring total phosphorus concentrations in the Canadian Great Lakes (Superior, Huron and Georgian Bay Ontario and the western, central and eastern basins of Erie) to their phosphorus water quality objectives to determine the status of phosphorus concentrations in offshore waters in each lake.
-Phosphorus levels in the middle of Lake Superior and the eastern basin of Lake Erie currently meet target levels and are classified as good.
-In Lakes Huron and Ontario and Georgian Bay, phosphorus levels are below target concentrations and are given a caution classification.
-Levels are above water quality objectives in the western and central basins of Lake Erie.
-Since 1970, phosphorus levels have declined in all the lakes, except Lake Superior and the central basin of Lake Erie, where they have remained stable.
+The graphic shows the status of phosphorus levels in the offshore waters of the Canadian Great Lakes (Lake Superior, Lake Huron, Georgian Bay, Lake Ontario and the western, central and eastern basins of Lake Erie).
+Phosphorus levels in offshore areas of Lake Superior are classified as good.
+In Lake Huron, Lake Ontario and Georgian Bay, phosphorus levels have gotten too low in offshore waters and the lakes are given a classification of fair.
+Levels are above water quality objectives in the eastern, western and central basins of Lake Erie and are classified as poor.
+Since 1972, phosphorus levels have decreased in all the lakes, except Lake Superior where there has been no change.

 Data for this map

 |Lake||Phosphorus water quality objective (micrograms of phosphorus per litre)||Spring phosphorus level (micrograms of phosphorus per litre)||Year of most recent measurement||Status for offshore waters||Long-term trend (1972 to 2013)|

 |Erie – eastern basin||6Footnote [A]||13.4||2013||Poor||DecreasingFootnote [B]|